sqlxpert/stay-stopped-aws-rds-aurora/README.md

  4. Two pages later, under Deployment targets, select Deploy to Organizational Units.
 Enter your target `ou-` ID.
-Stay Stopped will be deployed in all AWS accounts in the target OU.
+Stay Stopped will be deployed in all AWS accounts in your target OU.
 Toward the bottom of the page, specify your target region(s).

 ## Installation with Terraform